 At Essex County College, we are dedicated to preparing students to be responsible citizens who demonstrate a commitment to life-long learning, ethical behavior, personal achievement, and community involvement.
 One way in which we maintain this commitment to you is through our support of student organizations.
-Student organizations provide the perfect opportunity to enhance your education by applying what you learn in the classroom in real-world situations.
+Student organizations provide the perfect opportunity to enhance your education by applying what you learn in the classroom to real-world situations.
 But there is an equally important reason for getting involved: participation in student organizations can be fun!

 Preparing for the “Big Time”

-With the growing student population here at ECC, there is opportunity for involvement and a high probability that you can contribute in a leadership position right away.
+With the growing student population here at Essex, there is ample opportunity for involvement and a high probability that you can contribute in a leadership position right away.
 This involvement and leadership experience will help you gain valuable skills that can enhance your success after graduation.
 College graduates who demonstrate strong leadership traits, in combination with quality academic work, are valued among employers.
 By becoming a contributing member of an organization you can:

 - Gain experience in the areas of communication, problem solving, marketing, budgeting, teamwork, and organizational management.